RainTrap341/NorthstarDocs/docs/Wiki/using-northstar/advanced.md

 # Advanced Options

-{% hint style="warning" %}
+!!! warning
     This is a section detailing the more advanced parts of using Northstar, with some of them having a chance to potentially mess with your game.
 Setting your level too high, for example, will lock you out of Northstar's multiplayer until you reset your entire player stats, progress, and loadouts.
-{% endhint %}

 ## Mod profiles <a href="#profiles" id="profiles"></a>